The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

-Therefore, the sections of $\mathcal{R}$ is where the polynomial has a root and the sectors are the intervals in-between.
-A decomposition is the breaking down of a region into smaller regions.
+Within the context of CAD, the regions from $\mathcal{R}$ that make an appearance signify the locations where the $n+1$-variate polynomial possesses a root (with the first $n$-variables ranging over $\mathcal{R}$).
+Specifically, the first $n$ variables range over $\mathcal{R}$ in this process.
+Concurrently, the sectors encapsulate the intermediary segments where the polynomial remains consistently positive or negative.
+This contributes to a decomposition, which entails the fragmentation of a given region into smaller, distinct components.
 Therefore, a decomposition of $\mathbb{R}$ is a set of regions, defined above as sectors and sections.